-The Master of Engineering (MEng) in Biomedical Engineering program is a one year, full-time program with a focus on the design and commercialization of biomedical devices.
+The Master of Engineering (MEng) in Biomedical Engineering degree is a one year, full-time program with a focus on the design and commercialization of biomedical devices.

 Students in this program will have the opportunity to take on applied design challenges and meet the growing demands of this industry through a four-month internship.